 The good news is that even traditional media isn’t so traditional anymore.
 While radio used to be considered a platform that cast a wide net but was not ideal for targeting a specific audience, today radio stations can give you very detailed information on their listener demographics, and some can even target your ads by ZIP code.
 Others can help you reach commuting workers by airing your ads on the radio during drive time and streaming them online during the day so those same people can hear the ads repeated on their office computers.

 Additionally, streaming music sites such as Pandora and Spotify are digital platforms that serve as radio products.
-That means music sites serve the same purpose as traditional radio, but ads are paid for based on the number of impressions.
-This pricing structure is used by most digital products.
+That means music sites serve the same purpose as traditional radio, but ads pricing is based on the number of impressions.
+Most digital products use this pricing structure.

 Network television will always be the most expensive medium, but franchises do not have to write off all TV ads as unaffordable.
 Everyone hears about the millions spent on Super Bowl ads, but the rest of the year, a spot airing in a moderately sized local market such as Tampa, Florida, would run $1,200 to $1,500 each.
 On cable networks, that amount could drop to an extremely affordable $50 per spot.
 So, if TV is important to your franchise, it certainly can be utilized and can be paired with an ad on a digital platform for an additional boost.